GaviriaAmaya/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 ### * How to use `typedef`
 `typedef` is a reserved keyword that allows to replace an user defined type for a word that represents that data type.\
-It is very useful to define structures data types as an unique word that inhetits properties and values.\
+It is very useful to define structures data types as an unique word that inherits properties and values.\
 `typedef` is used:
 ```c
 /**